 So F.C. and I took off recently to Spain for 19 days and I am so excited to share my experiences with you in a series of blog posts!
 Our first stop was his city of Barcelona.

 Let’s start with saying, Barcelona is a really cool city.
 It has a crazy amount of things to see and do and is so Bohemian in it’s own way.
 I also happened to be there during the terrorist attack on the 17th of August that occurred in Las Ramblas and it was just unreal to see the spirit of the people and their solidarity against it.
-On a less sombre note though, here is a short guide on what to do when you have five days in this beautiful city.
+On a less sombre note though, here is what not to miss in Barcelona:

 1. The Gaudí Trail in Barcelona